ASU-EGR304-2025-F-208/ASU-EGR-304-Team-208/docs/02-Team-Organization.md

 ## Product Mission Statement

-Our leak dectection device is designed to save home owners money in the long term by alerting them whenever there
+Our leak dectection device is designed to save home owners money in the long term by alerting them whenever there is a leak.
+Along with that, we want to provide the peace of mind that even areas of the house that aren't frequently looked at are still protect from disaster.